CubicalRipser/CubicalRipser_3dim/README.md

-# CubicalRipser_3dim : calculator of persistence pair for 2 dimensional pixel data
+# CubicalRipser_3dim : calculator of persistence pair for 3 dimensional voxel data

 copyright by Takeki Sudou and Kazushi Ahara, Meiji University, 2018